 Partner With Norvinia Health

-At Norvinia Health, we believe diabetes care should be personalized, compassionate, and focused on long-term wellness.
+At Norvinia Health, we believe diabetes management primary care should be personalized, compassionate, and focused on long-term wellness.
 Dr. Mamta Ojha works closely with each patient to develop an individualized care plan that emphasizes prevention, education, medication optimization, and ongoing support.
 Whether you have prediabetes, newly diagnosed diabetes, or long-standing diabetes with complex medical conditions, we are committed to helping you achieve better health and reduce your risk of complications.
+Diabetes often occurs alongside other conditions such as hypertension, heart disease, and obesity, so Dr. Ojha coordinates care across all your health needs.
+Learn more about Dr. Mamta Ojha or explore our full range of primary care services.
+If you have diabetes, prediabetes, or risk factors for diabetes, schedule an appointment with Norvinia Health today.

-ADA Standards of Care in Diabetes (Diabetes Care): https://diabetesjournals.org/care
+- ADA Standards of Care in Diabetes (Diabetes Care)

-Centers for Disease Control and Prevention (CDC) Diabetes Resources: https://www.cdc.gov/diabetes
+- Centers for Disease Control and Prevention (CDC) Diabetes Resources

-The New England Journal of Medicine (Endocrinology): https://www.nejm.org
+- The New England Journal of Medicine (Endocrinology)